InsertKoinIO/KFIP/README.md

 4. Create a pull request with the new proposal.
 5. Wait for a review and the acceptance of your proposal.

 After a proposal is accepted, it will be ready to be implemented into Koin.
+Proposal will be then pass to `feature` folder.